jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/4_objectives.md

 ---
 id: objectives
 title: "4.
 Objectives"
+summary:
-checklist: Provide an explicit statement of the objective(s) or question(s) the review addresses.
+    text: Provide an explicit statement of the objective(s) or question(s) the review addresses.
 ---

 Provide an explicit statement of the objective(s) or question(s) the review addresses